 Confirmation bias is when someone interprets information favorably so that it confirms their beliefs.

 People who do this are not being honest and truthful with themselves.
-They have put too much pride into their plan, and as a result, they run the risk of the plan failing.
+They have too much pride vested in their plan, and as a result, they run the risk of the plan failing.

 Do Not Plan a Pre-Determined Result

 Do not pre-determine the outcome of your plan.
 As with avoiding confirmation bias, you don’t want to assume you can predict the successful outcome.
 Doing so will limit the unbiased review of your plan and is counter to a stable prepping mindset.

 Expect the Unexpected and Plan for the Impossible